Non-archimedean tame topology and stably dominated types: Connectedness and the Zariski topology

-\<{prop} Let $V$ be a quasi-projective variety over a valued field which is connected for the Zariski topology.
-Then $\std{V}$ is definably connected. \>{prop}
+\begin{thm} Let $V$ be an \tcb{algebraic} variety over a valued field $F$.
+Assume $V$ is geometrically connected for the Zariski topology.
+Then $\std{V}$ is definably connected. \end{thm}

-\prf We may assume $V$ is irreducible.
-It follows from Bertini's Theorem, cf. \cite{mumford} p.
-56, that any two points of $V$ are contained in a irreducible curve $C$ on $X$.
-So the lemma reduces to the case of irreducible curves, and by normalization, to the case of smooth irreducible curves $C$.
+\prf We may assume $F$ is algebraically closed and $V$ is irreducible.
+It follows from \tcb{the version of Bertini's theorem given in} \cite{mumford} p.~56, that any two points of $V$ are contained in an irreducible curve $C$ on $\tcb{V}$.
+So, since simple points are dense, the lemma reduces to the case of irreducible curves, and by normalization, to the case of normal irreducible curves $C$.
+As in the beginning of \thmref{f9}, one may thus assume $C$ is smooth and irreducible.
+By \lemref{codimconnected} one may assume that $C$ is also projective.
 The case of genus $0$ is clear using the standard homotopies of $\Pp^1$.
 So assume $C$ has genus $g>0$.
-By Proposition \ref{ret3} there is a retraction $\varrho : \std{C} \to \Upsilon$ with $\Upsilon$ a $\G$-internal subset.
-It follows from Proposition \ref{G-embed-0} that $\Upsilon$ is a finite disjoint union of connected $\G$-internal subsets $\Upsilon_i$.
+By \thmref{ret3} there is a retraction $\varrho : \std{C} \to \Upsilon$ with $\Upsilon$ \tcb{an iso-definable} $\G$-internal subset.
+It follows from \thmref{G-embed-1c} that $\Upsilon$ is a finite disjoint union of connected iso-definable $\G$-internal subsets $\Upsilon_i$.
 Denote by $C_i$ the set of simple points in $C$ mapping to $\Upsilon_i$.
 Each $C_i$ is a v+g-clopen definable subset of $C$ and $\std{C_i}$ is definably connected, thus $\std{C}$ has a finite number of connected components.
 Assume this number is $> 1$.
-Then $\std{C^g} / \Sym(g)$ has also a finite number $> 1$ of connected components, since $\std{C^g}$ may be written has a disjoint union of the definably connected sets $\std{C_{i_1} \times \dots \times C_{i_g}}$.
+Then $\std{C^g} / \Sym(g)$ has also a finite number $> 1$ of connected components, since $\std{C^g}$ may be written as a disjoint union of the definably connected sets $\std{C_{i_1} \times \cdots \times C_{i_g}}$.

 Let $J$ be the Jacobian variety of $C$.
 There exist proper subvarieties $W$ of $C^g$ and $V$ of $J$, with $W$ invariant under $ \Sym(g)$, and a biregular isomorphism of varieties $(C^g \m W)/ \Sym(g) \to J \m V$.
-By Lemma \ref{codimconnected} $\std{(C^g \m W)/ \Sym(g)}$ has a finite number $> 1$ of connected components, hence also $\std{J \m V}$.
-By Lemma \ref{codimconnected} again, $\std{J}$ would have a finite number $> 1$ of connected components.
+By \lemref{codimconnected}, $\std{(C^g \m W)/ \Sym(g)}$ has a finite number $> 1$ of connected components, hence also $\std{J \m V}$.
+By \lemref{codimconnected} again, $\std{J}$ would have a finite number $> 1$ of connected components.
 The group of simple points of $J$ acts by translation on $\std{J}$, homeomorphically, and so acts also on the set of connected components.
 Since it is a divisible group, the action must be trivial.
 On the other hand, it is transitive on simple points, which are dense, hence on connected components.
 This leads to a contradiction, hence $\std{C}$ is connected, which finishes the proof. \eprf